An attempt ot get familiar with group theory from the internet.

 (addition).

-(multiplication)that satisfies the following axioms (ring axioms):
+that satisfies the following axioms (ring axioms):

 +

-is associative and commutative0
+is associative and commutative- additive identity is

 -